If you’re looking to decide between Elementor vs Beaver Builder, you are in the right place.

 Elementor, on the other hand, is very different from Beaver Builder and offers hundreds of features.
 The user base of Elementor is considerably larger, with over 4M websites built on Elementor till date.

-Elementor is known for offering many unique feature sets such as popup builder, theme builder, dynamic content support, and WooCommerce builder.
+Elementor is known for offering many unique feature sets such as popup builder (you can try Elementor pop-ups live here), theme builder, dynamic content support, and WooCommerce builder.

 While Beaver Builder also has dynamic content and theme builder support, it still lacks in terms of the content modules and customization options offered by Elementor.